-lectrical systems are clearly a core part of any process plant, providing electrical energy to drive motors, energize heaters, power lighting and auxiliary equipment.
+lectrical systems are clearly a core I part of any process plant, providing electrical energy to drive motors, energize heaters and power lighting and auxiliary equipment.
 The electrical system is invariably complex, relying on thousands of components and kilometers of cabling.
 The complexity of the system increases with the size of the process plant.
 Such large process plants are reliant on automation systems to operate efficiently and safely.
 These automation systems will typically respond to tens of thousands of signals in a quick, predictable and reliable manner.
-The seamless integration of the electrical and automation systems are highly desirable in a process plant, a benefit recognized by ABB at the Statoil Snøhvit - or Snow White liquefied natural gas (LNG) plant.
-Here, the Electrical Control and Supervision System (ECSS) communicates with a wide range of equipment and ensures a stable power supply to the LNG facility.
+The seamless integration of the electrical and automation systems are highly desirable in a process plant, a benefit recognized by ABB at the StatoilHydro Snøhvit liquefied natural gas (LNG) plant.
+Here, the electrical control and supervision System (ECSS) communicates with a wide range of equipment and ensures a stable power supply to the LNG facility.